The Culture & Architecture

 11:45 am ~ Lunch at St. Roch Market

-St. Roch is a historic public market building that has served the community since 1875.
+St. Roch Market is a historic public market building that has served the community since 1875.
 Market operator Kevin Pedeaux, who has been serving coffee here since the food hall reopened in 2015 and took over operations in 2023 will share the remarkable story of this resilient landmark: how its towering white cast iron columns were salvaged from the Civil War-era New Orleans Free Market, how it survived yellow fever epidemics, multiple incarnations as everything from a corner store to a seafood shop, and Hurricane Katrina's devastation before being revitalized as New Orleans' pioneering food hall.
 After learning about this cultural crossroads where local food artisans, each passionate about sharing their craft, are creating future New Orleans traditions, you'll have the freedom to explore lunch options from the diverse vendors—from Sicilian meatballs and Mediterranean gyros to Burmese laksa and fresh Gulf oysters—experiencing firsthand how this historic market continues to nourish the community nearly 150 years after it first opened its doors.

 St. Roch Market